Te take mō te whakaruke

 Why we open the emergency wastewater valve

-Heavy rain increases the volume of water in the wastewater system, putting pressure on pump stations that transfer wastewater to the treatment plant.
+Heavy rain can quickly increase the volume of water in the wastewater system, putting pressure on pump stations that transfer wastewater to the treatment plant.

-To stop sewage from backing up into homes and onto roads, we release excess water and pressure by opening the emergency sewer valves.
-This is done only when necessary and only in the affected areas to prevent health risks.
+To stop sewage from backing up into homes and onto roads, we sometimes need to release excess water and pressure by opening the emergency sewer valves.
+This is done only when necessary and only in the affected areas to protect public health.
 The discharged water, although diluted with rainwater still poses a health risk.

 Stormwater and wastewater are separate systems